Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Introduction

-Supercoductors are a natural source of entanglement in nanoscale solid-state systems \cite{Torres:1999,Choi:2000,Recher:2001,Lesovik:2001,Chtchelkatchev:2002,Bouchiat:2003}.
-The ground state of a conventional BCS superconductor is composed of spin-singlet Cooper pairs and these spin-entangled pairs can potentially be extracted.
+Remarkably, superconductors can serve as natural sources of entanglement in nanoscale solid-state systems \cite{Torres:1999,Choi:2000,Recher:2001,Lesovik:2001,Chtchelkatchev:2002,Bouchiat:2003}.
+The ground state of a conventional BCS superconductor is composed of spin-singlet Cooper pairs and these spin-entangled pairs can potentially be manipulated.
 This requires ideally a device that is able to extract a pair and split the singlet state into two different spatially-separated electronic orbitals so that they can eventually be manipulated locally and interfaced with other degrees of freedom.
 In nanostructures, the pair splitting is often synonymous of non-local or crossed Andreev reflection in the sub-gap regime \cite{Beckmann:2004,Russo:2005,Cadden-Zimansky:2009,Kleine:2009,Wei:2010}.
 If we consider a superconductor contacted with two normal leads, electrons with energies within the superconducting gap can only enter (exit) the superconductor as Cooper pairs.
 If the two electrons forming a Cooper pair come from (end up into) the same lead, we have standard Andreev reflection.
 In contrast, if the two electrons come from (end up into) different normal leads, the process is known as non-local Andreev reflection.

-Electronically tunable devices operating as a Cooper pair splitters (CPS)s have been implemented using semiconducting hybrid nanostructures where a superconducting nanocontact is interposed between two quantum dots (QDs) \cite{Hofstetter:2009,Herrmann:2010}.